UMUAS/Nav2025-2026/README.md

-> [!IMPORTANT]
-> Please refer to the `simulation` branch as we are still in the development/simulation stage.

 > [!NOTE]
 > The `main` branch is used only for the code that will run on the drone.
 > Currently, we are still in the development/simulation stage.